CHAPTER THIRTY-THREE—LEADS

 James pressed his lips together and kept working for a few minutes more.

 “About Non-Comp…” James said finally.
-“Benson tells me there are currently Compatible subjects with the original science, the one Hill developed with another bioroboticist, who doesn’t work here anymore?”
+“Benson said there are currently Compatible subjects with the original science, the one Hill developed with another bioroboticist, who doesn’t work here anymore…”

-Yeun hesitated, but tried to brush it off.
+Yeun hesitated.
 “Yes, there are six known Compatibilities.
 All unique.”

 “What do they do?”
 James asked.
-“I’m told we’re going to try to duplicate them.”
+“I’m told we’re going to try to replicate them.”

 “Yes.”
 Yeun went over to the nearest incubator and lay a hand on it.
 A label read P.J.E.
 “The person these cell cultures originate from has an extra set of arms.
-It’s the most benign and straightforward of the group, so this is the one I’m working to duplicate in a human subject first.
-And although there have been a few hangups, it’s going well, overall.”
+It’s the most benign and straightforward of the group, so this is the one I’m working to produce in a human subject first.
+And although there have been a few hangups, it’s going well, overall.
+My current test subject has a healthy genetic code on all the markers I needed, and has taken well to gene therapy.”

-Yeun renewed his smile, sensing James’ discomfort, and moved to the next incubator, “This one, its bearer has rudimentary pyrokinetic abilities, and this one—” He pointed to the next in line. “—can create a burst of projectile force.
-Telepathy—” He was pointing to the incubators across the room now. “—That one’s bearer turns into a smoke-like substance, phasing and reforming the body at will.
+Yeun renewed his smile, sensing James’ discomfort, and moved to the next incubator, “This one’s bearer has rudimentary pyrokinetic abilities, and this one—” He pointed to the next in line. “—can create a burst of projectile force.
+Telepathy, both reception and projection—” He gestured at each of the incubators across the room. “—That one’s bearer turns into a smoke-like substance, phasing and reforming the body at will.
 Oh, but that one interests me the most, to be honest.”

 James looked in the direction Yeun indicated.
 The final incubator was marked C.R.B.
 James assumed the initials on each of the incubators corresponded to the subjects’ names.
 “What’s that one?”